maddisanotoole/spotify-to-youtube-playlists/README.md

 ![image](https://github.com/user-attachments/assets/d49e192a-121f-470b-8dc6-a6be72749310)

 > [!NOTE]
 > Due to Youtube API's restrictive query quota (especially for search queries), I've added caching for query results.
+So if you have large playlists and hit the quota, you can try again the next day (or on another youtube api project) and it will only search for the missing songs.